baliuzeger/blog/_posts/HYL-ML/2022-06-05-HYL_ML_transformer.md

 ### Scheduled Sampling

 By teacher forcing, we feed the decoder the correct tokens.
 However, when enferencing, the decoder may produce incorrect tokens, then the decoder will see incorrect inputs.
-To deal with such mismatch of training and inferencing, we can sometimes feed the decoder with incorrect tokens.
+Such mismatch is *exposure bias*.
+To deal with exposure bias, we can sometimes feed the decoder with incorrect tokens.
 This is *scheduled sampling*.
 [Original Scheduled Sampling](https://arxiv.org/abs/1506.03099), [Scheduled Sampling for Transformer](https://arxiv.org/abs/1906.07651), [Parallel Scheduled Sampling](https://arxiv.org/abs/1906.04331).

 ### Evaluating Metrices